EKarton/UofT-Future-Course-Evaluations/docs/deployment-readme/README.md

         pip3 install -r requirements.txt
         ```

-#### Change security groups so that it accepts connections to the web app
+#### Sub-Step Change security groups so that it accepts connections to the web app

 It is possible to run your app, but it will not be able to serve requests outside of your EC2